sc3/cook-convictions/slides/offense-disparities.md

 ## Offense disparities

 <blockquote> Though there are offense diparities in many areas, we decided to focus on one of the most controversial - drug convictions.
-From disparities in crack cocaine to low-level marijuana arrests, looking at the data about drug disparities has been an important source of understanding.
+From disparities in crack cocaine to low-level marijuana arrests, looking at the data about drug disparities has been an important source for understanding the criminal justice system.

  When an individual is arrested on a drug charge, they can be booked for manufacturing and deliver, or for possession.
 Whether it is one or the other depends on many factors - the patrolling officer, whether a person has any priors, or even whether they're able to make a deal with the prosecutor.

  The majority of drug-related convictions in Cook County are for possession.  </blockquote>

 <div id="charges-categories-chart" class="chart"></div>

 <blockquote> Marijuana, and how it's used in the criminal justice system, has long been a contested issue.
 Chicago recently gave police officers leeway to use their own discretion in arresting an individual for a marijuana charge rather than fining them.
-Despite this, investigative reports and our data has shown that criminal convictions for marijuana possession continue to be high.   </blockquote>
+Despite this, investigative reports and our data has shown that criminal convictions for marijuana possession continue to be high.

+In this graphic, we divided marijuana possession charges by their class.
+The majority of possession charges where class XXX, meaning the majority of people are convicted under the (harshest/not harshest) classs.  </blockquote>

 <div id="drug-charges-chart" class="chart"></div>

-<blockquote> Convictions can vary by amounts.
-A charge for 100 grams of cocaine can hold a starkly difference sentence to that for 5 grams.
-Most of the manufacture and delivery charges skew towards smaller amounts - in part because people are more likely to carry smaller amounts, but also because plea deals will often leave individuals with convictions for smaller amounts of hard drugs. </blockquote>
+<blockquote> Convictions can vary by amounts, but what really matters is the class of a felony or misdemeanor.
+Many things can impact the class of a conviction - from how the product is packaged to what an individual said during an arrest.
+Our analtsis shows most of the convictions are of XXX XXX </blockquote>

 {% include 'slides/_edit_this.md' %}